Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 Freestanding

-The best camping tent for a family should be freestanding.
+The ideal tent for a family should be freestanding.
 Once the poles are locked in place, the tent holds itself up.

 Freestanding tents are less susceptible to collapse and are easier to set up.